programmewithkarsan/programmewithkarsan/README.md

 ### Hi there 👋

+I'm a software developer who worked at Unity 2D game development for the last 2 years.
+However i have a huge interest about data analysis and data science.
+I have wanted to become a data scientist since college.
+I have been spending most of my time practicing in algorithms, data structures, python artificial intelligence principles and python libraries.

 <!--
 **programmewithkarsan/programmewithkarsan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.